 Soon, Allen was finding ways to sneak into computer labs and logging in as an administrator.
 Allen even passed himself off as a graduate student at the University of Washington so he could get in some extra programming time.
 Eventually, he was caught and banned from the lab.
 Allen and Gates pressed on however.
 Their big break came when they saw an article about the Altair 8000 in Popular Electronics Magazine.
 The computer was small and inexpensive, and was ideal for home computing.
 The two men got in touch with the computer's manufacturer and offered to design a programming language for the Altair 8000.
 That language was called BASIC, and it's development opened their eyes to the potential opportunity that existed in creating a programming language.
 Oh, and yes, they designed it for a computer they not only didn't own, but one they had never even seen before.
 Incredibly, it was a success and their language worked.

-Over the years, Paul Allen's stake in Microsoft has decreased from 28% to less than 2%.
-Proceeds from his Microsoft shares have been reinvested through his private venture firm, Vulcan Capital.
+Over the years, Paul invested proceeds from his Microsoft shares into his private venture firm, Vulcan Capital.
 Today, Vulcan owns both the Maaco and Meineke car care brands.
 It has developed nearly 7 million square feet of real estate, and was a founding investor in film studio Dreamworks SKG.
-Paul Allen also donates generously to charity, having pledged more than $1 billion to charities focused on brain science, and music and arts education in the Pacific Northwest.
+During his life, Paul Allen gave more than $2 billion to charities focused on brain science, and music and arts education.